Transfer Degrees Overview

 5 credits/units

 To fulfill the communication skills requirement for the AFA degree students must complete ENGL& 101 for five (5) credits/units.
-Students who complete ENGL& 101 or its equivalent at less than five (5) credits/units may complete the communications requirement by completing any of the courses (or their appropriate transfer equivalents) in Written Communications [WC] or Oral Communications [OC] as defined within the Associate of Arts distribution requirements.
+Students who complete ENGL& 101 or its equivalent at less than five (5) credits/units may complete the communications requirement by completing any of the courses (or their appropriate transfer equivalents) in Written Communications [WC] or Oral Communications [OC] as defined as defined within the transfer degree distribution requirements..

 Quantitative Skills/Symbolic Reasoning Skills [Q]